-- It simplifies refactoring process: when properly written (testing public interface, not implementation) - tests really helps with changing the internal implementation of the components.
+- It simplifies the refactoring process: when properly written (testing public interface, not implementation) - tests really help with changing the internal implementation of the components.

 - It may speed up and improve the development workflow.
 Some people may call it Test Driven Development (TM).
 But essentially it's just writing tests for public interfaces of your components, and then writing the components that are implementing those interfaces.
 Jest —watch mode is really shining in this case.

 - It will simplify the onboarding process for new developers, having tests really help to ramp up on the new code base, fixing bugs, and delivering features.

 One thing to notice: while jest unit and integration tests will help improve the stability of the system, they should be considered as a part of a bigger stability infrastructure with multiple layers of automated testing: flow, e2e, screenshot, performance tests.

 Testing applications that are using Relay may be challenging, because of the additional data fetching layer that is wrapping the actual product code.

 And it's not always easy to understand the mechanics of all processes that are happening behind Relay, and how to properly handle interactions with the framework.